msteffan/msteffan-wdi-trivia/README.md

 ***
 Technologies used

 This trivia application is built using HTML, CSS, and jQuery.
 There is a jQuery plugin called "SmoothScroll."
+(I also relied on one complete personal meltdown, which is a framework that I don't recommend. :) )

 ***